marcelcastrobr/my_ml_notes/docs/Business_LLM.md

   - **code copilots** (51% adoption) and task specific copilots like AI DevOps Engineering and QA assistant for pipeline generation and test automation.
   - **support chatbots** capturing  31% enterprise adoption including 24/7, knowledge base support for internal employees and external customers.
-  - **enterprise search and retrieval**  with 27-28% adoption allowing semantic search accross different systems like emails and document stores.
+  - **enterprise search and retrieval**  with 27-28% adoption allowing semantic search across different systems like emails and document stores.

 - Enterprise prioritize value over quick wins: *"Return on investment and industry-specific customization matter most when selecting new tools."*